 It really depends on what you want to do and see in order to find the best area to stay in London.
 These are our suggestions for some of our favourite areas of the city:

-Eden Plaza Kensington – mid-range hotel located just a few minutes walk from the Science Museum and Natural History Museum.
+Eden Plaza Kensington – a mid-range hotel located just a few minutes walk from the Science Museum and the Natural History Museum.
 Also well connected with nearby Tube stations.
-Click here to see their latest prices

 Not quite what you’re looking for?
-Click here to browse other options in London!
+Click here to browse other London hotels.